 A hugely popular destination for both New Zealanders and overseas visitors, the Coromandel has something for everyone.
 It’s a great place for relaxing and enjoying the wonderful beaches, or if you like to be a bit more active, there are many opportunities for bush walks, water based activities, golf, or biking to name just a few.
 Taigh na Mara lies 17 kilometres from the town of Whitianga (about a 15-20 minute drive), and 27 kilometres from Coromandel town (about a 30 minute drive).
 You can be assured a very warm welcome.

 As keen gardeners, the Peacheys developed lovely garden areas, with a large vegetable garden, fruit trees in abundance, and colourful trees and flowers which offer something in bloom all year round.
 Complete with petanque court, the property has a sense of space, being bordered on two sides by open areas.
-A very short walk across the road takes you to a reserve which leads down onto the beach.
-A children’s play ground, and public tennis court are also located a very short distance from the house.
+A very short walk across the road takes you to a reserve which leads down to the beach.
+A children’s play ground, and public tennis courts are also located a very short distance from the house.

-He stays away from the guest rooms, but for anyone with a cat allergy, he does spend time in the shared areas when there are no visitors.
+He stays away from the guest rooms, but for anyone with a cat allergy, he does spend time in the shared areas usually when there are no visitors.

 Taigh Na Mara was formerly known as The Peachey’s, having been purpose built as a bed and breakfast in 2002 by Dale and Yvonne Peachey.
 This beautiful home was architecturally designed, with much thought being given to the layout of the house as a bed and breakfast.
 The two guest bedrooms located at one end of the house are spacious and sunny, with their own bathrooms, private entrances, and outdoor seating areas.
-The lounge, dining and kitchen areas offer an open and welcoming feel, and lead out to a covered outdoor seating and barbecue area that can be used all year round.
+The lounge, dining and kitchen areas offer an open and welcoming feel, and lead out to a covered outdoor seating area that can be used all year round.
 The shared lounge has a cosy wood fire for winter, and a piano that guests are welcome to play.
 Mementoes from Carol’s travels can be seen throughout the lounge.
 Your host’s rooms are located at the other end of the house.